jpforcioli/github_howto_jsonrpc_api/001_fmg_json_api_introduction.rst

 Token-based authentication
 ++++++++++++++++++++++++++

-Starting with FortiManager 7.2.2 (Mantis #0809732), it is now possible to use a pre-defined API key or token.
+Starting with FortiManager 7.2.2 (#0809732), it is now possible to use a pre-defined API key or token.

 The API key (or token) is obtained by: